English

 View Bucket Status

-An example of the returned results is shown below:
+An example of the returned result is shown below:

 Refer to the Glossary on the names above.